Nick Zedd: Career

 Additionally, Zedd acted in such low-budget movies as the Super 8 film Manhattan Love Suicides (1985), What About Me (1993), Bubblegum (1995), Jonas in the Desert (1997), Terror Firmer (1999), and Thus Spake Zarathustra (2001).
 He also appeared in the documentaries Llik Your Idols (2007) and Blank City (2010).

 Zedd is the author of two autobiographical books, Bleed: Part One (1992) and Totem of the Depraved (1997), as well as the self-published novel From Entropy to Ecstasy (1996).
 He also contributed to the anthologies Up Is Up But So Is Down, Captured and Low Rent.
-In the 1980s Zedd published ten issues of the Underground Film Bulletin, a zine intended to promote the Cinema of Transgression.
-Issue 4 contained the Cinema of Transgression Manifesto, which was also published in The Theory of Xenomorphosis (1998).
+From 1984–1990, Zedd (under the pseudonym "Orion Jeriko") published ten issues of the Underground Film Bulletin, a zine intended to promote the Cinema of Transgression.
+The zine intended to counter "censorship by omission," and earned the movement recognition by The Village Voice.
+Issue 4 contained the Cinema of Transgression Manifesto, which was also published in The Theory of Xenomorphosis (1998), and which reads: "We propose that all film schools be blown up and all boring films never be made again.
+We propose that a sense of humour is an essential element discarded by the doddering academics and further, that any film which doesn’t shock isn’t worth looking at.
+All values must be challenged.
+Nothing is sacred.
+Everything must be questioned and reassessed in order to free our minds from the faith of tradition."

 In the early 1990s, Zedd toured with Lisa Crystal Carver's Suckdog Circus, exhibiting his films.
 Performing with experimental noise music band Zyklon Beatles, Zedd released the "Consume and Die" 7-inch single on Rubric Records in 2000.